hattipjs/hattip/readme.md

 ## Adapters

-- ✅ Node.js
+- ✅ Bun
 - ✅ Cloudflare Workers
+- ✅ Deno (including Deno Deploy)
 - ✅ Express.js (use HatTip handlers/middlewares in your Express.js app)
+- ✅ Fastly
-- ✅ Vercel Serverless
+- ✅ Lagon
-- ✅ Vercel Edge
+- ✅ Netlify Edge Functions
 - ✅ Netlify Functions
-- ✅ Netlify Edge Functions
-- ✅ Deno (including Deno Deploy)
-- ✅ Bun
-- ✅ Lagon
+- ✅ Node.js
 - ✅ uWebSockets.js
+- ✅ Vercel Edge
+- ✅ Vercel Serverless
 - 🚧 Service Workers

 Adapters let you run HatTip on any platform.
 Here's how you can use HatTip with Node.js: